nivranaitsirhc/trustusercert/README.md

 ## Description
 A magisk module that moves user certificates to the system store.
 As a side-effect this will remove the annoying *Network may be monitored* warning.
 Great for adblocker that uses redirection method using their local root CA certifcate.

-Fork from Original Module - https://github.com/Magisk-Modules-Repo/movecert
+Fork from Original Module - <a href=https://github.com/Magisk-Modules-Repo/movecert>Movecert</a>

 ## DISCLAMER
 This module is provided as-is.
 Always use the stable version.